< Go to Rope Bags

 Cons: Doesn't roll up quite as well as other models

 Metolius has replaced the Rope Ranger with the Metolius Vortex which looses one of the backpack straps but gains two trap handles, a rope ID window and a larger tarp.
 Metolius also recently updated the Ropemaster rope bag with the bigger Ropemaster HC which now has the largest capacity in their rope bag line.
-The Vortex retails for $50 which is $5 for than the Rope Ranger.
+The Vortex retails for $50 which is $5 more than the Rope Ranger.
 The HC retails for $40 which is the same as the original version.
+Also check out our Top Pick award winner the Metolius Porta Cord and our complete Rope Bag Review to see how the Ranger compares to all of the other products that we've tested.

 The Metolius Rope Ranger was our OutdoorGearLab Editors' Choice because it had the largest tarp in the review, was one of the easier rope bags to pack, we could carry it over our shoulder or in backpack mode and it even had a little pocket for smaller items.
 Plus it had a bunch of sweet little features like a window to see what rope you packed, four places to tie the end of your rope to and unbreakable metal buckles.
 All and all a great rope bag that will last most people the rest of their lives.
 The Rope Ranger excels for climbers looking for a more compressible rope bag to fit into their larger climbing pack for longer approaches.
 If you love to dump everything in your rope bag, then the Super Slacker or the Black Diamond Super Chute might be better options.